Robin Williams dead at 63: Oscar winner for Good Will Hunting

-Robin Williams, Best Supporting Academy Award winner for Gus Van Sant's Good Will Hunting, was found dead at his northern California home earlier today, August 11, 2014.
-According to online reports, the cause of death is believed to be suicide via asphyxiation.
+Robin Williams, Best Supporting Academy Award winner for Gus Van Sant’s Good Will Hunting, was found dead at his northern California home on Aug.
+11. According to online reports, the cause of death is believed to be suicide via asphyxiation.
 Williams (born in Chicago on July 21, 1951) was 63.

 Robin Williams was nominated for three other Academy Awards, all in the Best Actor category: Barry Levinson sleeper hit Good Morning, Vietnam (1987), Peter Weir’s Dead Poets Society (1989), and Terry Gilliam’s The Fisher King (1991), opposite Jeff Bridges.
 One of his biggest box office hits was Mrs. Doubtfire (1994), in which he spends much of the movie in drag.
 Sally Field co-starred.